Izuku Midoriya

-Initially born without a "quirk" to call his own, Izuku nevertheless grew up with aspirations to become a superhero in his own right.
-Nicknamed "Deku" by childhood classmate and middle school bully - Katsuki Bakugo, Izuku would later save him from a villain, in turn winning over the interest of All Might, Izuku's childhood idol and #1 hero, who in turn passes down his sacred One For All quirk to him.
+Initially born without a "Quirk" to call his own, Izuku would still grow up with aspirations to become a superhero in his own right.
+In this universe, Quirks are what we would generally refer to as superpowers or superhuman abilities.
+Mockingly nicknamed "Deku" by childhood classmate and former bully Katsuki Bakugo, Izuku would later save him from a villain, in turn winning over the interest of All Might, Izuku's childhood idol and #1 hero, who in turn passes down his Quirk, One For All, to him.
 After being accepted into U.A.
-High School, Izuku's classmate Ochaco Uraraka inspires him to embrace his nickname and use it as his hero name.
+High School, Izuku's classmate Ochaco Uraraka inspires him to embrace his nickname and he uses it as his hero name.

-In the anime adaptation of the manga, Izuku is voiced by Daiki Yamashita in Japanese and by Justin Briner in English.
-Izuku has received praise by critics for his character development and personality, and has also made consistent appearances in popularity polls related to the series.
+In the anime adaptation of the manga, Izuku is voiced by Daiki Yamashita in Japanese and Justin Briner in English.
+His character has received praise from critics for his development and personality.
+The voice performances in both Japanese and English dub also received praise.
+The character has also made consistent appearances in popularity polls related to the series, most commonly placing second.

-Conception and creation
+Creation and conception

 Izuku Midoriya was initially created as Jack Midoriya (緑谷 ジャック, Midoriya Jakku), an ill salaryman working for a superhero supply company.
 This prototype appears only in a 2008 one-shot comic written by Horikoshi called My Hero.
 He was later changed to a high-school student for My Hero Academia (with the chronic illness repurposed for All Might's character), however, his character remains largely unchanged.
 This prototype for My Hero Academia's main protagonist was Mikumo Akatani (赤谷 海雲, Akatani Mikumo), a black-haired Quirkless boy who would have utilized gadgets to become a hero.
 Horikoshi revised the design of Akatani's character, as he was especially dissatisfied with the hair and shortened it for Midoriya.
 Initially the protagonist was to remain Quirkless.
 Horikoshi changed the direction of Midoriya's character by adding his acquisition of One For All, due to suggestions from editors that argued that a powerless main protagonist would be overshadowed by other superpowered characters.